 You can take all these ideas and list them in a spreadsheet or be more efficient and use the Amazon keyword tool.

-2. The classic competitor research
+2. Classic competitor research

 3. Are you using the right keywords?